EasyPost/examples/official/guides/child_usps_carrier_account_update/README.md

 `python3 export.py -k <EASYPOST_PROD_API_KEY>`

 The final output will be saved to a `child_account.csv` file with columns for child user public id, carrier account id, and the child-account credentials.

+It is **highly recommended** for users with many child accounts to pipe the log output of this script to a file for easier viewing upon completion.

 ### Step 2: Update the `child_accounts.csv` file with accurate information